Check the background of investment professionals associated with this site on FINRA'S BrokerCheck.

 A Traditional IRA is also a good option to consider.
 Distributions are not tax-free, but Traditional IRAs offer tax-deferred growth and the possibility of deducting contributions, lowering your income taxes.

-Read more about the difference between 401(k)s and IRAs and their eligibility requirements.
+Read more about the difference between 401(k)s and IRAs.

 Step 6 - Invest For The Long Term